mesesanovidiu/snowflake_postgres_dbt_elt_pipeline/README.md

 # Postgres -> S3 -> DBT -> Snowflake ELT Data pipeline

 # Introduction
 The goal of this project is to build an ELT data pipeline that extracts ecommerce sales data on a daily basis from a Postgres database and stores it in a staging area in a S3 bucket.
-Based on a storage integration between S3 and Snowflake, as soon as the data is uploaded in S3, Snowflake automatically pulls and inserts it into a sales table and creates two separate tables based on it (an invoices table and a products table).
+Based on a storage integration between S3 and Snowflake, as soon as the data is uploaded in S3, Snowflake automatically pulls and inserts it into a raw schema which is then further transformed using dbt and moved to a dev schema after several quality checks have been passed.
+Using dbt, two separate tables based on sales data are created (an invoices table and a products table).
+Furthermore, a CI/CD pipeline is created in which dbt cloud is connected to this github repo and at each pull request made from the 'main' branch, a 'dbt run' and 'dbt test' command is run, which validates the changes made.

 # Objectives of this project
 - Build and understand ELT data pipelines;